huggingface/blog/hf-bitsandbytes-integration.md

 For example, let's assume you want to apply absmax quantization in a vector that contains `[1.2, -0.5, -4.3, 1.2, -3.1, 0.8, 2.4, 5.4]`.
 You extract the absolute maximum of it, which is `5.4` in this case.
 Int8 has a range of `[-127, 127]`, so we divide 127 by `5.4` and obtain `23.5` for the scaling factor.
 Therefore multiplying the original vector by it gives the quantized vector `[28, -12, -101, 28, -73, 19, 56, 127]`.

-To retrieve back the latest, one can just divide in full precision the int8 number with the quantization factor but since the result above is "rounded" some precision will be lost.
+To retrieve the latest, one can just divide in full precision the int8 number with the quantization factor, but since the result above is "rounded" some precision will be lost.

 ![out-quant.gif](assets/96_hf_bitsandbytes_integration/out-quant.gif)